EducationalTestingService/skll/doc/tutorial.rst

 We could squelch the warnings about shuffling by setting :ref:`shuffle <shuffle>` to ``True`` in the :ref:`Input` section.

+The reason we see the loading messages repeated is that we are running the different learners sequentially, whereas SKLL is designed to take advantage of a cluster to execute everything in parallel via GridMap.

 Examine the results
 ^^^^^^^^^^^^^^^^^^^